riegelTech/vertest/doc/configure.md

 # How to configure your application ?

 To configure your application, create a yaml file at ` <YOUR_APP_DIR>/config.yml` .
-To help you to use correct sections and entries, you have a sample file named config-sample.yml.
+To help you to use correct sections and entries, you have a sample file named `config-sample.yml`.

+Note that if no `config.yml` file is found, application will use `config-sample.yml` file instead.

 ## server : port